The most important things at a glance:

 Salty or sweet?

-But popcorn and barbecue – what do they have in common?
+But Popcorn and barbecue – what do they have in common?

 Popcorn – a typical American snack

 But popcorn has a very long history beyond the screen.
-There is evidence that around 4,700 BC the indigenous people in Peru one of the earliest forms of agriculturally cultivated maize, not only processed into flour, but also made it burst over an open fire.
-Archaeologists have even found 1000-year-old corn kernels found, from which even after all this time The Aztecs also knew popcorn and used it not only as food but also threaded the white flakes onto strings and carried them as jewelry or even used them, analogous to the beaded curtains that were fashionable in the 70s, as doors and privacy screens.
-Popcorn was so important to the Aztecs that it was regularly used as offering to their gods was used – all clear evidence that even the early Americans shared our modern hype about the delicious snack.
+There is evidence that around 4,700 BC the indigenous people in Peru one of the earliest forms of agriculturally cultivated maize, not only processed into flour, but also made it burst over open fires.
+Archaeologists have even found 1000-year-old corn kernels found, from which even after all this time The Aztecs also knew popcorn and used it not only as food but also threaded the white flakes onto strings and carried them as jewelry or even used them, analogous to the beaded curtains that were fashionable in the 70s, as doors and screens.
+Popcorn was so important to the Aztecs that it was regularly used as Sacrifice to their gods was used – all clear evidence that even the early Americans shared our modern hype about the delicious snack.

-Luckily, today we can enjoy fresh popcorn with great mechanical aids (such as the Popcorn poppers from Whirley Pop ) can also be made easily at home instead of relying on pre-packaged ready-made products.
+Luckily, today we can enjoy fresh popcorn with great mechanical aids (such as the Popcorn poppers from Whirley Pop ) can also be easily made at home instead of relying on pre-packaged ready-made products.

 And this is where our barbecue comes into play.